tapfortap/Documentation/android/migration.md

 ## Banner

-The AdView class has been change to Banner to better reflect what the class is.
+The AdView class has been changed to Banner to better reflect what the class is.
 A Banner can still be declared in a layout file using `com.tapfortap.Banner'.
 The listener is now called BannerListener and has similar callbacks but they have been renamed.